eschen42/portableIcon/README.md

 ## Bugs

+- This build does not support translating Icon programs that are on a different drive letter from portableIcon or at a UNC path or on Google Drive; the work- around is to copy the program to a local drive.
+However, when programs themselves run, they are able to access files on other drive letters.
-- I have not found a way to express an IPATH or LPATH that has directories that themselves include spaces, except by using ["8.3" filenames]( https://en.wikipedia.org/wiki/8.3_filename#Working_with_short_filenames_in_a_command_prompt).
+- I have not found a way to express an IPATH or LPATH that has directories that themselves include spaces, except by using
+  ["8.3" filenames](
+  https://en.wikipedia.org/wiki/8.3_filename#Working_with_short_filenames_in_a_command_prompt).
 - `bin\nticont.exe` and `bin\nticonx.exe` must be invoked with a relative or